vinaxue/CS5510_Project3/README.md

 1. BTrees
 2. pyparsing
-3. fastapi, uvicorn \*needs approval
+3. fastapi, uvicorn \*for interface only

 ### Supported features: